odaepo/dojoTest/README.md

 In MyTest you can find some test on using dojo:

-MyTest/DojoRequest: some simple code about ddojo/request
+MyTest/DojoRequest: some simple code about ddojo/request  and FadeIn/FadeOut  effect.